timjmiller/wham/pkgdown/index.md

 We suggest walking through the vignettes to familiarize yourself with WHAM: https://timjmiller.github.io/wham/articles.

-Clean, runnable `.R` scripts for most of the vignettes are also available in the `example_scripts` folder of the `wham` package install:
+Clean, runnable `.R` scripts for most vignettes are also available in the `example_scripts` folder of the `wham` package install:
 ```r
 library(wham)
 wham.dir <- find.package("wham")